 - The Device performance and health scan was run to ensure your device is operating efficiently.

-Windows Defender Security Center has five areas that protect your device and let you specify how you want your device protected:
+Windows Defender Security Center has seven areas that protect your device and let you specify how you want your device protected:

 - Firewall & network protection.
 Manage the settings for Windows Defender Firewall, and monitor what’s happening with your networks and Internet connections.

-- App and browser control.
-Lets you use Windows Defender SmartScreen to help protect your device against potentially dangerous apps, files, sites, and downloads.
-Also provides exploit protection where you can customize protection settings for your devices.
+- App & browser control.
+Update settings for Windows Defender SmartScreen to help protect your device against potentially dangerous apps, files, sites, and downloads.
+Also provides exploit protection so you can customize protection settings for your devices.

 - Family options.
-Provides easy access to managing your childrens’ online experiences and the devices in your household.
+Keep track of your kids’ online activity and the devices in your household.

-You’ll see that each of the five areas display with a status icon:
+You’ll see that some of these areas display a status icon: